TheDataCode/mPharmaHealth-Sentiment-Analysis/README.md

 A twitter sentiment analysis on a healthcare startup [mPharmaHealth](https://mpharma.com/).
 mPharmaHealth is a Ghanaian healthcare startup founded in 2013 to improve patients’ access to medication and medical care.
 It works with a network of pharmacies across Africa to reduce prices and offers a payment scheme called Mutti, which allows patients to pay in instalments using a mobile money wallet.

-#### OBJECTIVE
- Understand the public perception of the startup and impact on its success by evaluating brand reputation.
+The objective of this analysis is to understand the public perception of the startup and evaluate the brand's reputation.

-#### About  Data and Analysis
-About 1300 tweets  between 2014- 2023 were extracted and transformed.

-Initial columns included:
-1. Date
-2. Userid
-3. Username
-4. Content
-5. Retweet count
-6. Like count
-7. Location

 #### Some key questions to be explored are: